programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 With RStudio open, click file-\> new file -\> R Script.
 Use the menu or command/ctrl + s to save the file.
 Navigate to the new folder you've just created, and save the file there, entering `app.R` as the file name.
 You should now have the following files in the 'newspaper-app' folder you just created:

-{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-1.png" caption="Figure 1.
+{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-1.png" alt="Figure 1.
+A Screenshot of the R file pane, showing the files needed.
+There are three files in total, App.R, the british and Irish newspapers csv, and the newspaper coordinates csv." caption="Figure 1.
 Screenshot of application folder showing the files needed." %}

 3. Load the relevant libraries